Introduction on traveling to Chitwan National Park & Sauraha

 How to take a bus from Pokhara to Chitwan National Park

-Regular buses from Pokhara to Sauraha leave from Pokhara's main bus stop at 7.30am.
-The journey time is 4-6 hours.
-Tickets can be bought from travel agents, hotels, or at the bus park.
-Buses have been known to fill up so it's advisable to book ahead.
-Prices start from around 600rps at the bus park or 700-800rps from an agent.
+Regular buses from Pokhara to Sauraha depart from Pokhara's main bus stop at 7:30 am.
+The journey takes 4-6 hours.
+Tickets can be purchased from travel agents, hotels, or at the bus park.
+Buses tend to fill up quickly, so booking in advance is recommended.
+Prices start around 600 NPR at the bus park or 700-800 NPR from an agent.

 Rhino statue in Sauraha

-This Rhino statue is in the center of Sauraha - a good landmark to tell rickshaws or taxis
+This Rhino statue is in the center of Sauraha, serving as a good landmark for rickshaws or taxis

-Mountain Overland, Blue-sky, Sai Baba, Rainbow and Greenline (seasonal) are again the mainstays.
+Mountain Overland, Swift, Blue-sky, Sai Baba, and Rainbow are among the main bus companies on this route.

 Luxury buses to Chitwan from Pokhara